 - Caching: Many birds store food for later use, creating stockpiles they can rely on if food sources become scarce.
 This is particularly noticeable in northern habitats and with species such as woodpeckers and jays that remain in the same range year-round.

 - Lookouts: A flock of birds that forages together often has one or more lookout birds that keep sharp eyes trained for predators or other dangers.
 Flocks of geese and gulls often have multiple lookouts.

-- Changing Techniques: Birds that were gleaning for insects in spring and summer may switch to scratching through leaf litter for seeds in fall and winter, indicating seasonal changes in their diet as they adapt to the most abundant food sources at different times of year.
+- Changing Techniques: Birds that glean for insects in spring and summer will then switch to scratching through leaf litter for seeds in fall and winter.
+This indicates seasonal changes in their diet as they adapt to the most abundant food sources at different times of the year.